YinHK-gameDev/unity-learn/Multiplayer & Network/Netcode/README.md

 #### Network Ticks
+Latency is unavoidable in online games, and the quality of the player's experience is strictly tied to this (the more latency there is between players, the greater the feeling that the game is not responsive to their inputs).

-Network ticks are run at a fixed rate.
-The 'Tick Rate' field on the `NetworkManager` can be used to set the tick rate.
+**Network ticks** are run at a fixed rate.
+The **'Tick Rate'** field on the `NetworkManager` can be used to set the tick rate.

 What does changing the network tick affect?
 Changes to `NetworkVariables` aren't sent immediately.
 Instead during each network tick changes to `NetworkVariables` are collected and sent out to other peers.